 WHY HERE?
 For little kings and queens.
-Take over a 19th century neo-Gothic island castle for an Easter to remember.
+Take over a 19th century neo-Gothic island castle for a holiday to remember.
 Pennsylvania Castle sits pretty on the tiny Isle of Portland and boasts nine opulent en-suite bedrooms that can sleep 20, breathtaking views of the famous Jurassic Coast and a concierge service to make your jaw drop.
 Charter a power boat or yacht with all the family, mess around in the heated swimming pool or make the most of the nanny service and explore the area’s eateries.
 The sprawling coastal garden – featuring Italian landscaping, a waterfall and a Japanese tea-house – is heaven sent for little hide-and-seekers.

 7. LARPOOL HALL

 WHY HERE?
 This 29-bed Georgian mansion above Whitby is popular with families, walkers and cyclists alike.
 Whether you take the kids crab-hunting at Robin Hood’s Bay or take the steam train to Goathland, chances are you’ll be talking about it in the boot room or the bar with new friends the same evening.
 Take advantage of Larpool’s daily ‘activity hour’ for kids, offering parents a peaceful pre-dinner unwind.